rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 },
 ```

-As with the previous plugin you will need to close the editor and reopen it to give NvChad a chance to load the new configuration.
+As with the previous plugin, you will need to close the editor and reopen it to give NvChad a chance to load the new configuration.
 Again you can pass to the plugin some custom options described in the [dedicated section](https://github.com/iamcco/markdown-preview.nvim#markdownpreview-config) of the project repository.

 However, the options must be modified to fit the configuration of `lazy.nvim`, particularly the option configured in this example: